andreamari/polyquantum_test/README.md

 ## About
 _Polyquantum_ is an open platform for collaborative research in quantum science, structured as a GitHub repository.
-It allows researchers to:
+It enables researchers to:

 - 💡 Share new research ideas openly
 - 🛠️ Collaborate on ongoing projects proposed by others
 - 📝 Preserve and track research contributions transparently

-A key feature of Polyquantum is the transparent tracking of authorship.
+A core feature of Polyquantum is the transparent tracking of authorship.
 By using [Git](https://it.wikipedia.org/wiki/Git_(software))’s distributed version control, every research step is permanently recorded in Markdown documents, ensuring proper recognition of contributors.

 👉 More details about Polyquantum can be found in [ABOUT.md](ABOUT.md).